transdigiware/blockchain/enterprise_upgrade_tool.md

 - Generate an administrator certificate and private key with the admin identity.
 - Create an organization MSP definition that contains the administrator signing certificate.
 You can see the MSP with the console UI by going to the organizations tab.

 After you create the administrator identity and the MSP, click the **Export Identity** button to download the administrator private key and certificate.
-Upload this identity to your console wallet to use console to operate your new nodes.
+Upload this identity to your console wallet to use the console to operate your new nodes.
 For more information about your organization MSP and your organization administrator, see [Managing organizations](/docs/services/blockchain/reference?topic=blockchain-ibp-console-organizations#ibp-console-organizations).

 You can then start migrating your Peers.
 For each Peer you want to migrate, enter a **Display Name** for the new peer on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You also need to provide the enrollID and Secret for the peer identity.
 Your peer uses this identity to generate the certificate and keys it needs to operate on the network during deployment.